Table of Contents

 Serving Customers With Disabilities

-Economical Insurance (“Economical”) is committed to ensuring the services we provide are as accessible as possible to persons with disabilities, and are compliant with the Regulation set forth by the Government of Ontario.
-To fulfil this commitment, Economical has developed inclusive policies and procedures that mirror the regulatory standards.
+Economical is committed to ensuring the services we provide are as accessible as possible to persons with disabilities, and are compliant with applicable Accessibility Legislation.
+To fulfil this commitment, Economical has developed inclusive policies and procedures that mirror the standards established by Accessibility Legislation.
 These policies and procedures will be regularly monitored and reviewed to ensure access and accommodation for all persons with disabilities.

 - identify, remove, and prevent barriers to accessing our services for people with disabilities